-It’s no secret that cruise ship rooms are substantially smaller than a typical room at a hotel or resort.
+Cruise ship rooms are substantially smaller than a typical room at a hotel or resort.
 But that’s no reason for your family to feel overly cramped or confined!
-Following a handful of simple tips will help you make the best use of the space available to you.
-And, they can greatly increase your overall comfort level.
-Also, some simple organizational tools can help as well.
-Several inexpensive time-tested convenience items often recommended by veteran cruisers will help you maximize your usable space.
-Set out below are 9 easy tips to implement.
+Following this handful of simple cruise hacks will help you make the best use of all the space available to you.

 Be sure to check out our recommendations on our favorite cruise accessories.